Mods That Can’t Be Translated

 Architectury-API mods (the ones with a common module plus .fabric/.neoforge platform packages, and an architectury.common.json) register their blocks/items/etc. through Architectury’s DeferredRegister / RegistrySupplier, with platform-specific glue injected at build time (architectury_inject_*).
 Architectury’s API and that injected glue are redesigned between Architectury versions, and Architectury is tightly bound to the host MC version (you install the 26.1 Architectury on a 26.1 host, etc.).

-So a mod built against, say, 1.20.1 Architectury, translated onto a host running 1.21.1+ Architectury, loads without crashing (the dev/architectury/* classes are present) but its registration calls land on a differently-shaped registrar.
+So a mod built against, say, 1.20.1 Architectury, translated onto a host running 1.21.1+ Architectury, loads without crashing (the dev/architectury/* classes are present) but its registration calls land on a differently shaped registrar.
 The items register to nothing, and in-game it looks like the mod isn’t installed at all (the #71 symptom: “the game launches correctly, but there is no items in game, like it isn’t installed”).
 This is the same class of problem as the deep-integration frameworks above, where the registration surface is reshaped rather than renamed, except the mod fails quietly instead of crashing.

 The tell: the mod is an Architectury mod (check for architectury.common.json in the jar, or a dev.architectury dependency), it boots with no errors, and its content is simply absent.
 Retromod can’t bridge this today; the fix would be a version-spanning Architectury registration shim, which is framework-scale work.
 Rubinated Nether (#71) is the canonical report.

-Old Fabric mods on a pre-26.1 host: most work, some don’t (bridge in 1.1.0)
+Old Fabric mods on a pre-26.1 host: most work, some don’t (bridging since 1.1.0)

 This one is loader- and host-specific: it applies only to Fabric mods running on a pre-26.1 host (e.g. a 1.16.5 mod on a 1.20.1 Fabric server).
 On a 26.1+ host it doesn’t apply, since there the full intermediary→Mojang translation runs and old Fabric mods are handled normally.